| Woodworking Home Page | See Furniture | Plesums Home Page |

 ![]() |

-Fine Woodworking Magazine is an outstanding source of woodworking techniques, oriented to the advanced amateur or professional.
+Fine Woodworking Magazine was an outstanding source of woodworking techniques, oriented to the advanced amateur or professional.
 One of the services they provide on the web is called the Knots woodworking forum.
 The folks who go there are helpful and largely knowledgeable and friendly.
 So many forums, so little time...
 I like this one too, but don't have time to keep up with the discussions there in addition to those above. |

 I also read Wood magazine - I like their ideas, but their cookbook technique (great for beginners) drives me nuts, so I rarely build their projects.
 I occasionally log into the Wood Magazine "Woodworking Forums".
 The people there are very helpful, but their suggestions and answers to questions occasionally have a vendor bias or aren't great, so it is good place for a second opinion. |